Ed Sheeran joins ‘The Voice’ as Season 21 Mega Mentor - NewsBreak

 And some of Sheeran’s support is not just for the artists.

 “I’ve known Ariana, for like, a long, long time.
 We’ve worked together on songs in the past.
 We’ve jammed.
-It’s going to be a good first season for her,” he said about working on the show alongside the newest coach, Ariana Grande.When is trick or treat in Columbus, central Ohio?
-Times for 2021
+It’s going to be a good first season for her,” he said about working on the show alongside the newest coach, Ariana Grande.‘The Facebook Papers’: What to know

 The artists are hoping it’s an even better season for them.

-“The Voice” airs tonight at 8 p.m., followed by a new episode of “Ordinary Joe.”
+“The Voice” airs tonight at 7 p.m. on KSN, followed by a new episode of “Ordinary Joe.”

 Comments / 0